dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/overview/index.md

 ## Why migrate from .NET Framework

-Windows Forms for .NET 7.0 provides new features and enhancements over .NET Framework.
-For more information, see [What's new in Windows Forms for .NET 7](../whats-new/net70.md) and [.NET 5](../whats-new/net50.md).
-To learn how to migrate an app, see [How to migrate a Windows Forms desktop app to .NET 5](../migration/index.md).
+Windows Forms for .NET provides new features and enhancements over .NET Framework.
+For more information, see [What's new in Windows Forms for .NET 7](../whats-new/net70.md).
+To learn how to upgrade an app, see [How to upgrade a Windows Forms desktop app to .NET 7](../migration/index.md)

 ## Build rich, interactive user interfaces